Skip to main content

 Energy-efficient building systems, retrofit scope, and design decisions.

-Construction-begin timing, placed-in-service facts, and whether the project is still inside the current 179D window.
+Documented construction-start timing, placed-in-service facts, and whether the project belongs in a pre-cutoff 179D review.

 Certification, allocation, and documentation needs before filing positions lock in.